gazebosim/gz-gui/README.md

 ## Finding plugins

-Ignition GUI will look for plugins on the following places, in this order:
+Ignition GUI will look for plugins on the following paths, in this order:

 1. all paths set on the `IGN_GUI_PLUGIN_PATH` environment variable
+1. all paths added by calling `ignition::gui::addPluginPath`
 1. `~/.ignition/gui/plugins`
 1. plugins which come built into Ignition GUI

+## Built-in plugins

+* Image display: display images from an Ignition Transport topic.

+        ign gui -c examples/image.config

 ## Examples